TheMysticSword/MysticsItems/README.md

 `mysticsitems_grantall` - grants all achievements
 `mysticsitems_unlocklogs` - unlocks all logbook entries

+### Bug reports and suggestions
+Please visit the issue tracker on the mod's GitHub repository! https://github.com/TheMysticSword/MysticsItems/issues

 ### To-do
 * More character-specific items
 * Missing item displays on characters